movabletype/mt-plugin-reblog/README.md

 Once installed, this plugin appears under the Manage menu in each blog in two places:

-Manage > Reblog
+Tools > Reblog Configuration

-Manage > Sourcefeeds
+Tools > Reblog Sourcefeeds

 # Additional Documentation